matteocontrini/traquantopassa/README.md

 It's currently hosted on [traquantopassa.in](https://traquantopassa.in).

-The application was built with the Nuxt 3 (release candidate) framework.
+The application was built with the Nuxt 3 framework.

 ## Development